osu-eesc/cms-docs/user-guide/docs/content-types/event.md

 On the edit screen for an event, you will see the following fields:

+  - **Event status**: If the event has been cancelled, postponed, or rescheduled, select the appropriate option here.
+This field is used for reporting as well as updating the appearance of the event page as appropriate:
+      - **Cancelled**: If this is selected, the title of the event will be prepended with the word "Cancelled".
+The location and registration information will be hidden from the event page and replaced with a notice saying "This event has been cancelled".
+Events marked as cancelled will not display on the Extension home page.
+      - **Postponed**: If this is selected, the title of the event will be prepended with the word "Postponed".
+The date and time information will be hidden from the event page and replaced with a message saying "This event has been postponed.
+Check back for details."
+Events marked as postponed will not display on the Extension home page; however, they will stay on county/program/topic event lists indefinitely, regardless of the date they were originally scheduled for.
+So when plans for the event are finalized, be sure to update this field as appropriate.
+      - **Rescheduled**: If this is selected, the title of the event will be prepended with the word "Rescheduled".
+No other changes will occur and all information will be visible on the event page.
   - **All Day Event**: indicates that an event takes place all day.
 If checked, you will not need to fill in the time fields for the event date.

   ![All Day Event Screenshot](../images/all-day-event.png)